 - What does this information mean to me?

 Don’t Bite Off More Than You Can Chew

 You probably learned long ago that you can’t read the 200-page text the day before the book report paper is due; however, you might not have thought much about shorter readings.
 Remember, reading in college is more difficult than it was in high school, so even that 20-page chapter might be more focus than you think.

 Since you will be annotating and thinking critically about the material, it might be a good idea to stop once in a while or break up even shorter pieces.
 Of course, you should probably be able to read a six-page article in one sitting, but you might want to go back at a later time to re-read it.
 You know your reading and thinking capacities better than anyone else, but don’t push ahead if you find yourself not reading critically or not retaining information.
 This is why it is important to get to reading assignments early and leave time to come back to them if you need to do so.

 The Reading-Process Loop

-On the next page are strategies for a reading process loop—previewing, questioning, annotating, and reviewing—that will help you better think about and understand what you are reading.
+Next we want to discuss strategies for a reading process loop—previewing, questioning, annotating, and reviewing—that will help you better think about and understand what you are reading.
 Don’t forget, reading is a recursive act, which means you can move back and forth through different steps as you work.
 Keep reading and thinking about what you have read until you feel comfortable with the material.